 Big Ben

 I added Big Ben to the list just to see it from the outside.
-All the double-decker bus tours go past it and you can see if you’re walking around London.
+All the double-decker bus tours go past it and you can see it if you’re walking around London.
 There’s a red phonebooth set up where you can get a photo with Big Ben in the background, which I highly recommend!

 Tower of London